Accomplishments

 Public Outreach & Education

-The River-Friendly Living Program is One Truckee River’s education and outreach platform.
+The River-Friendly Living Program is our education and outreach platform.
 It includes four main branches for providing care to the Truckee River: individual actions, yards, communities, and voices and hands.
 The Program is focused on adult education to reduce nonpoint pollution to the river.
 Check out our web platform, blog, Facebook, and Instagram to learn more - and let us know what you think!

-One Truckee River has designed several public outreach workshops.
-Most significantly, we developed our Landscaping Design 101 workshop in 2022 and continue to offer virtual workshops through our website.
-This material teaches principles and practices to help keep water and nutrients on your landscape and out of the Truckee River, outlining easy steps for creating healthy landscapes.
-It was offered in partnership with the Truckee Meadows Water Authority.
-For current workshops related to similar topics go TMWA Free Tours and Workshops and access our video resources to learn more.
+One Truckee River has designed several public River-Friendly Living workshops.
+Most significantly, we developed our Landscaping Design 101 workshop and continue to offer virtual workshops through our website.
+This material shares practices to help keep water and nutrients on your landscape and out of the river, outlining easy steps for creating healthy landscapes.
+For current workshops related to similar topics go to TMWA Free Tours and Workshops and access our video resources to learn more.

 In addition, in partnership with Truckee Meadows Stormwater Permit Coordinating Committee we held workshops for Northern Nevada Homeowner Association Managers.